Skip to content

 Our partners and customers include ABB, Linde Engineering, Schmidtsche Schack, Shell, Braskem, SABIC, CEMEX, UltraTech Cement, ArcelorMittal, as well as Ghent University, University of Oxford, University of Cambridge.
 We also partner with Netherlands Enterprise Agency, Business Finland, Climate Leadership Coalition CLC and Brightlands.

-We share the sense of urgency with our partners and customers for cutting CO2 emissions across various industries and believe that together we can create the positive change the world needs.
+We share the sense of urgency with our partners and customers for cutting CO2 emissions across various industries.
+Together we can accelerate the path to decarbonization and electrification and create the positive change the world needs.

 Search